H2CO3/Sparkling/doc/stdlib.md

 is only necessary when `argv` is sparse and/or it contains non-integral keys, because then the arguments passed to the function would be different from the elements of the array without an explicit argument count.

+    array backtrace()

+This function returns the stack trace, as an array of strings, which are the names of the currently active functions, at the point of execution where it is called.